-In a study from the National Center for Biotechnology Information (NCBI), researchers found that the second most common injuries in side collisions were head injuries.
+In a study from Traffic Injury Prevention, researchers found that the second most common injuries in side collisions were head injuries.

 Trauma to the brain led to more fatalities in these instances than injuries to other organs.
 Another study by the organization found that children in side-impact collisions experienced more head injuries than any other type.

 The sudden force experienced by vehicle passengers in an accident can disrupt inertia, leaving the body little to no time to adjust to the impact.
-These abrupt movements can lead to serious spinal injuries, including those of the back and neck.
-Less clinically serious injuries such as whiplash can lead to extended periods of pain that can prevent the victim from working or participating in other daily activities, while fractures of the cervical bones in the neck and spinal cord injuries may cause paralysis or even death.
+These abrupt movements can lead to serious spinal injuries, including those to the back and neck.
+Less clinically serious injuries such as whiplash can lead to extended periods of pain that can prevent the victim from working or participating in other daily activities.
+Fractures of the cervical bones in the neck and spinal cord injuries may cause paralysis or even death.